Fermat/FCR/readme.txt

 * Usage
 --------
-In the terminal, type: ''fcr'', this will load the fcr environment.
+In the terminal, type: fcr, this will load the fcr environment.

 * Some common commands
 ------------------------